How to express an evolutionary dynamics as a timely sequence of changing gestalten/forms? 2 principle scenarios (cases):

 Fields of application

-- Instrument for visualizing complex problem situations, as a base for decision making: every problem situation and its evolution can be depicted in this way → visualize complexity, make it graspable
+- The instrument for visualizing complex problem situations, as a base for decision making: every problem situation and its evolution can be depicted in this way → to visualize complexity, and make it graspable

 - Since such a visualization depends on the Weltanschauungen of those involved, one can depict a mindset in this way.
 For instance, how do different stakeholders conceive the problem situation?
 These vistas, depicted as gestalten, can be compared, to find a final solution.